Nuclear warfare: Post-Cold War

-On February 24, 2022, in a televised address preceding the start of Russia's full-scale invasion of Ukraine, Russian President Vladimir Putin stated that Russia "is today one of the most powerful nuclear powers in the world...
+On February 24, 2022, in a televised address preceding the start of the Russo-Ukrainian war (2022–present), Russian President Vladimir Putin stated that Russia "is today one of the most powerful nuclear powers in the world...
 No one should have any doubts that a direct attack on our country will lead to defeat and dire consequences for any potential aggressor."
 Later in the same speech, Putin stated: "Now a few important, very important words for those who may be tempted to intervene in ongoing events.
 Whoever tries to hinder us, and even more so to create threats for our country, for our people, should know that Russia's response will be immediate and will lead you to such consequences that you have never experienced in your history."
 On February 27, 2022, Putin publicly put his nuclear forces on alert, stating that NATO powers had made "aggressive statements".
 On April 14, The New York Times reported comments by CIA director William Burns, who said "potential desperation" could lead President Putin to order the use of tactical nuclear weapons.
 On September 21, 2022, days before declaring the annexation of additional parts of Ukraine, Putin claimed in a national television address that high NATO officials had made statements about the possibility of "using nuclear weapons of mass destruction against Russia", and stated "if the territorial integrity of our country is threatened, we will certainly use all the means at our disposal to protect Russia and our people...
 It's not a bluff."
 NBC News characterized Putin's statements as a "thinly veiled" threat that Putin was willing to risk nuclear conflict if necessary to win the war with Ukraine.
 Hans M. Kristensen, director of the Nuclear Information Project at the Federation of American Scientists, stated that "if you start detonating nuclear weapons in the [battlefield] you potentially get radioactive fallout that you can't control — it could rain over your own troops as well, so it might not be an advantage to do that in the field."

+According to researcher Ryan Snyder the lethality of long-range precision conventional weapons may now possess lethalities against strategic missile silos comparable to those of nuclear-armed ballistic missiles.

 According to a peer-reviewed study published in the journal Nature Food in August 2022, a full-scale nuclear war between the U.S. and Russia would kill 360 million people directly, with a further 5 billion people dying from starvation.
 More than 2 billion people would die from a smaller-scale nuclear war between India and Pakistan.